ArunaStorage/documentation/get_started/basic_usage/03_How-To-Project.md

 ## Get all Projects of User

-API examples for fetching all registered Projects a specific user is associated with:
+API example for fetching all registered Projects a specific user is associated with.

+You have to be an AOS instance administrator to fetch all registered Projects associated with other users than yourself.

 ### Bash:
 ```bash